Terms and Conditions

 8.2.4 If the appropriate fees for the replacement course are more than the Course fees then we will send you a revised invoice for payment to the address which you provide when making the request to transfer (whether a physical or email address) and you must make payment in accordance with Sections 6.1 and 6.2 above;

-8.2.5 Your first transfer will be at no charge to you but an administration charge of £100 + VAT will be chargeable where your request to transfer the Delegate(s) is in relation to a second or subsequent transfer.
+8.2.5 Your first transfer will be at no charge but an administration charge of £100 + VAT will be chargeable where your request to transfer the Delegate(s) is in relation to a second transfer.
+An administration fee of £200 + VAT will be charged for any subsequent transfers.

 8.3 Where Delegate(s) are unable to attend the Course substitute delegate(s) can be accepted by us at no cost if you notify us in writing at least 7 days prior to the Course start date.